Building Cooperative Embodied Agents Modularly with Large Language Models: Building Cooperative Embodied Agents Modularly with LLMs

-We deal with the \textit{what} to send problem in this module by directly using the LLMs as a Message Generator with designed prompts shown in Figure~\ref{fig:framework}, constructed from the components of Instruction Head, Goal Description, State Description, Action History, and Dialogue History.
-To better constrain LLMs' generated messages, we also add a note at the end of the prompt and append two seed messages at the beginning of the Dialogue History to elicit deserved effective communication behavior.
-The detailed prompt design is shown in Appendix~\ref{app:framework}.
+To deal with the \textit{what} to send problem, we deliberately design a Communication Module utilizing the strong free-form language generation capability of the LLMs to act as a message generator.
+To better condition the LLMs on the cooperative task and avoid inefficient casual chatting, the Communication Module first retrieves the related information from the Memory Module including the semantic map, task progress, agent state, others state, and the action and dialogue history, then convert these into text descriptions using templates, finally prompt the LLMs with the concatenation of \textit{Instruction Head, Goal Description, State Description, Action History,} and \textit{Dialogue History} to generate the message to send.
+To better constrain LLMs' generated messages, a note at the end of the prompt is added and two seed messages are appended at the beginning of the Dialogue History to elicit deserved effective communication behavior.
+Detailed prompt design in Appendix.~\ref{app:comm}.